annasophie-thein/datasci_223/README.md

 ## Instruction for exercise 3
 My solutions to exercise 3 (Analyzing Chinook Database) can be found here: https://github.com/annasophie-thein/datasci_223/blob/main/exercises/3-sql-queries/exercise3.ipynb).
 The file is named "exercise3.py".

+## Instruction for exercise 4
+I did not manage to complete the assignment so this is as far as I got.
+I generally had trouble running the code in order to trouble shoot as Google Collab crashed continually.
+My solutions to exercise 4 (Classification on emnist) can be found here: https://github.com/annasophie-thein/datasci_223/blob/main/exercises/4-classification/exercise4.ipynb.